apache/tez/docs/src/site/markdown/install.md

 ---------------------------------------------------------------------------
 Replace x.y.z with the tez release number that you are using.
 E.g. 0.5.0.
 For Tez versions 0.8.3 and higher, Tez needs Apache Hadoop to be of version 2.6.0 or higher.
+For Tez version 0.9.0 and higher, Tez needs Apache Hadoop to be version 2.7.0 or higher.

-1. Deploy Apache Hadoop using version of 2.6.0 or higher.
+1. Deploy Apache Hadoop using version of 2.7.0 or higher.
     -   You need to change the value of the hadoop.version property in the top-level pom.xml to match the version of the hadoop branch being used.